lessmatter/onevents/README.md

 // Initialize events only for the sidebar const destroySidebarEvents = onEvents({
-  actions: { handleClick, handleMouseEnter },
+  actions: { handleClick, handleMouseOver },
   root: sidebar
 });